Antonio Jose Vielma

 |Who Should Apply for the National College Match?|

-The QuestBridge National College Match is designed for high school seniors who have shown outstanding academic ability despite facing economic challenges.
-Most College Match scholarship recipients come from households earning less than $60,000 annually (for a typical family of four) and have experienced long-term economic hardship.
+The QuestBridge National College Match is designed for high school seniors who have shown outstanding academic ability despite economic challenges.

 We do not have absolute criteria or cut-offs for GPA, standardized test scores, or income and we take a holistic approach in reviewing applications.
 When selecting College Match Finalists, we consider the following questions: